A Variant of the Erd\H{o}s-S\'os Conjecture

 So we can often embed significantly more than $d+\eps m$ vertices of the tree in $H$ and just slightly less than $(1-\eps)m-d$ in $G-H$ which has minimum degree at least $(1-\eps)m-d-1$.
 In order to do so, we split the tree $T$, by determining a cutvertex $z$, and grouping the components of $T-z$ into two sets of components, $\mathcal C_1$ and $\mathcal C_2$, whose sizes fit well with our embedding plans.

 There are some further complications: we need to consider some extensions of these small dense graphs, some dense bipartite graphs, and a partition of the graph into such dense pieces.
-However, this sketch gives a flavour of the proof.
-In the next section, we prove some results on trees which allow us to split them using a cutvertex $z$ as discussed above, and also help us embed them into small dense subgraphs.
-We then turn to the proof of Theorem \ref{maint1} in Section \ref{secmaint1} and the proof of Theorem \ref{maint2} in Section \ref{secmaint2}.

-We conclude this section with the two examples mentioned above, which show that the value $\lfloor {\frac{2m}{3}} \rfloor$ in Conjecture~\ref{conj1} is best possible.
-In both examples we consider the tree $T$ with $3k+1$ vertices (and hence $3k$ edges) obtained from three stars on $k$ vertices by adding a new vertex $v$ adjacent to their centers.
-In the first example, $G$ is the graph obtained from two copies of $K_{2k-1}$ by adding a universal vertex.
-In the second example, $G$ is the graph obtained by adding a universal vertex to $K_{2k-2,2k-2}$.
+For more on these difficulties, see Section~\ref{secmaint2}.
+We hope our description here is enough to give a flavour of the proof.